Are you wondering, How Big Should My Plants Be After 2 Weeks? Here is a quick and easy guide to all the different plants!

 A Lily-of-the-Valley and a Hardy Geranium are examples of flowers that will both grow much more quickly, meaning you’ll be able to see their beautiful flowers sooner after planting them.

-Evergreens are shrubs that are pretty commonly found in most people’s gardens without them even realizing!
+Evergreens are shrubs that are pretty commonly found in most people’s gardens without them even realizing it!

 The most obvious difference between types of evergreen shrubs is what maximum size they’ll eventually grow to.
 The height difference for varieties of evergreen shrubs can be between 18 inches and over 12 feet!